Blog

 Of course these best laid plans might not work.
 Babies are pretty notorious for *not* reading blogs like this!
 If your baby wakes up early for a few days after daylight savings, that’s perfectly normal.
 But if you’re a parent who really wants to keep baby on a schedule, the gradual approach may help.

-Daylight Saving Sleep Tips for Babies 2023 – And Now the Caveats
+How to Ease Daylight Saving Sleep Loss in 2024 – And Now the Caveats

 Of course as we say above, infant sleep plans are rarely perfect.
 If following the baby sleep schedule feels forced, it’s okay to just….stop.